AIdjIO/git_manual/README.md

 `git checkout -b feature_a`

 ## Merge a branch back to master
+First make sure to switch to the branch where you want "feature" branch to be merged to.
-`git merge feature_a` if there are any conflicts, git will ask about what to do with the changes
+`git merge feature_a` if there are any conflicts, git will ask about what to do with the changes.